dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 Step 6.
 Create a Namespace Registry and Set Contract Permissions
 ----------------------------------------------------------------

-In this step, you will continue to use the ``smart-contract-cli`` container to create a namespace registry, then set the namespace read and write permissions for your contract.
+In this step, you will continue to use the ``dgc-contract-cli`` container to create a namespace registry, then set the namespace read and write permissions for your contract.